Box Butte County, Nebraska

 Box Butte County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 10,842.
-Its county seat is Alliance.
-The county was formed in 1886; it took its name from a large box-shaped butte north of Alliance.
-In the Nebraska license plate system, Box Butte County is represented by the prefix 65 (it had the sixty–fifth largest number of vehicles registered in the county when the license plate system was established in 1922).
+As of the 2020 census, the population was 10,842, and was estimated to be 10,494 in 2025.
+The county seat and largest city is Alliance.

+In the Nebraska license plate system, Box Butte County was represented by the prefix "65" (as it had the 65th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

+Box Butte County was created on November 2, 1886, it took its name from a large box-shaped butte north of Alliance.

-Box Butte County was formed as part of a series of partitionings of the Nebraska Panhandle.
+Box Butte County was formed as part of a series of partitioning of the Nebraska Panhandle.
 In 1883, the Nebraska legislature divided the Panhandle into two counties, Sioux and Cheyenne.
 In 1885 the original Sioux County was divided into three counties: Sioux, Dawes, and Sheridan.
 Because of the distance to the county seat of Chadron, residents of southern Dawes County asked that it be split off; in 1886, the legislature created Box Butte County.
 The new county was named after a butte in the northern part of the county; before the county's formation, its name had been used in advertisements by railroad companies seeking to entice settlers to the area.

-In the Nebraska license plate system, Box Butte County is represented by the prefix 65 (it had the 65th-largest number of vehicles registered in the county when the license plate system was established in 1922).

 Geography

-According to the US Census Bureau, the county has an area of 1078 sqmi of which 1075 sqmi is land and 2.5 sqmi (11%) is water.
+According to the United States Census Bureau, the county has a total area of 1077.908 sqmi, of which 1075.233 sqmi is land and 2.675 sqmi (0.25%) is water.
+It is the 13th-largest county in Nebraska by total area.